19/08-2005 PhD in Cognitive Psychology, University of Aarhus, Denmark. Project entitled: ‘Creative cognition: Analogy and Incubation’.

 PhD and Post doc supervision

 Post Doc supervision: Morten Friis-Olivarius (CBS), Antonia Erz (CBS), Suzan Boztepe (CBS).
-PhD supervison: Main supervisor of Bader Onarheim (CBS), Morten Friis-Olivarius (CBS), Stefan Wiltschnig (CBS), Sille Julie Jøhnk Abildgaard (CBS, ongoing), Kasper Skou Arendt (CBS, ongoing).
+PhD supervison: Main supervisor of Bader Onarheim (CBS), Morten Friis-Olivarius (CBS), Stefan Wiltschnig (CBS), Sille Julie Jøhnk Abildgaard (CBS), Kasper Skou Arendt (CBS, ongoing).
 Co-supervisor of Claus-Cramer Petersen (DTU), Malene Leerberg (Kolding School of Design).

 Editorial board membership